 Go to https://core.trac.wordpress.org/newticket for a new ticket

-The details for new tickets are as follows:
+The details for creating new Trac tickets are as follows:

 References: